mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 Layer 1 operations contained in the outbox messages can be left untyped, meaning only the Micheline expression is provided by the kernel.
 Before executing the transaction, the Layer 1 typechecks said expression against the expected type of the targeted entrypoint.
-It is also possible for the kernel to provide its expected type of the targeted entrypoint.
+Since Nairobi, it is also possible for the kernel to provide its expected type of the targeted entrypoint.
 This additional safety mechanism is to avoid type confusion: namely, a kernel transferring a tuple that the Layer 1 interprets as a ticket.
 Lastly, the outbox message can contain a white-list update.
-This message can only be executed for a rollup that is private since its origination (see :ref:`private_rollups_atlas`).
+This message can only be executed for a rollup that is private since its origination (see :ref:`private_rollups_oxford`).

 Refutation
 ^^^^^^^^^^